 - Stalked bacteria such as Caulobacter, Hypomicrobium and other genera are associated with submerged surfaces.

-- Chemolithotrophic bacteria have important roles in nitrogen, sulphur and iron cycling within lakes… Members of the genera Nitrosomonas, Nitrobacter and Thiobacillus are essential members of freshwater microbial communities.
+- Chemolithotrophic bacteria have important roles in nitrogen, sulfur and iron cycling within lakes… Members of the genera Nitrosomonas, Nitrobacter and Thiobacillus are essential members of freshwater microbial communities.

-- Microorganisms found in the sediment of freshwater lakes are usually different from those in the overlaying waters.
+- Microorganisms found in the sediment of freshwater lakes are usually different from those in the overlying waters.

-- In shallow pond and lakes, anaerobic photoautotrophic bacteria occur on the surface of the sediment, often conferring characteristics colour on these water bodies.
+- In shallow ponds and lakes, anaerobic photoautotrophic bacteria occur on the surface of the sediment, often conferring characteristics colour on these water bodies.

 - Bacteria capable of anaerobic respiration are important members of sediment microbiota and include Pseudomonas species capable of denitrification activities.

-- Protozoa grazes on phytoplankton and bacteria in aquatic habitat .
-Numerous genera of Protozoa are found in freshwater habitats including Paramaceum, Vorticella , Didinium , Amoeba etc.
+- Protozoa graze on phytoplankton and bacteria in aquatic habitat.
+Numerous genera of Protozoa are found in freshwater habitats including Paramaceum, Vorticella, Didinium, Amoeba etc.